AzaleaLibrary/mc-plugin-boilerplate/README.md

 ### Defaults

 #### Minecraft version: `1.19`
-> ℹ️ The version can be change by updating the `mcVersion` maven property.
+> ℹ️ The version can be changed by updating the `mcVersion` maven property.

 ### Setup